Who should participate in the program?

 How is proficiency determined?

-A participant's performance for each matrix is rated as proficient if either of the following criteria are met: (1) In the last two rounds, all samples are analyzed and the results are 100% acceptable; or (2) Three fourths (75%) or more of the accumulated results over four rounds are acceptable.
+A participant's performance for each matrix is rated as proficient if either of the following criteria is met: (1) in the last two rounds, all samples are analyzed and the results are 100% acceptable; or (2) three fourths (75%) or more of the accumulated results over four rounds are acceptable.

 What happens if my laboratory is non-proficient?